‘It will appeal to people who remember this time and feel fresh for younger audiences’

 Broadcasters BBC3 (UK); Virgin Media (Ireland); WDR (Germany)

-Set in Northern Ireland in 1985, three teenagers go on a quest to complete a cult VHS collection, only to become chief suspects in a murder investigation, in this dark comedy from Hugh Travers (Trial Of The Century; Red Rock).
+Set in Ireland and Northern Ireland in 1985, three teenagers go on a quest to complete a cult VHS collection, only to become chief suspects in a murder investigation, in this dark comedy from Hugh Travers (Trial Of The Century; Red Rock).

 The series is named after the term used for a subculture of movies – largely graphic horror – that were often banned but inspired dedicated cult followings.